belgianmobileid/doc/guide.md

 # Authentication

-A client authentication method is requied to protect the exhange of entitlement information between us, ensure the requested information get issued to a legitimate service provider and not some other party.
+The itsme® API is based on the Authorization Code Flow of OpenID Connect, meaning that some of the endpoints require a client authentication to protect the exhange of entitlement information and ensure the requested information get issued to a legitimate application and not some other party.

-The itsme API offers two authentication methods :
+itsme® Okta supports the following authentication methods :

 <ul>
   <li>asymmetric RSA key pair</li>